 Cleaning walls with Flat, Satin, and Eggshell Finishes

-Walls with flat, satin, or eggshell finishes are less durable and can easily be damaged with chemicals.
-Make sure to only use a gentle cleaner and don’t scrub too hard even if you are only using a sponge.
+Chemicals can damage walls with flat, satin, or eggshell finishes, as they are less durable.
+Make sure to use a gentle cleaner and don’t scrub too hard even if you are only using a sponge.
 Then rinse it with clean water afterwards.

 Semi-gloss and satin are usually used in home areas such as your kitchen and bathroom since they can stand up to a heavy-duty cleaning.
 You can use a mild degreaser in some parts, but, still use a soft sponge in removing the dirt.